Nolan-code/Neural-Network-From-Scratch/README.md

 First implementation of NN from scratch (without any Deep learning framework such as Pytorch) to predict the Iris variety based on physical aspects features.
 This project includes model training, data cleaning and comprehensive visualization.
 The goal of the manual implementation is to deepen my understanding of NN.
 It was also made to demonstrate my understanding of:
-- Fordward propagation
+- Forward propagation
 - Backward propagation
 - Gradient derivation
 - Softmax and cross-entropy loss for multi-classification
 - Training with gradient descent
-- Features normalization and data spliting
+- Features normalization and data splitting

 ## Model Architecture
 Input (n_features)